 Creating Partnerships for

 Since our beginnings on a Costa Rican beach with 61 local students in 2000, we've been connecting students with scientists on active research projects in the world’s most important ecological hotspots.
-Through dedication to our mission — to inspire and empower the world’s youth through immersive experiences with nature and science — EPI has become a leader in conservation education.
+Through dedication to our mission — to inspire youth with nature and empower them with science, fostering tomorrow's leaders — EPI has become a leader in conservation education.

 In the time since that first course, more than 40,000 students have joined us in the field, and their impact is profound.